milan-sony/Django-CRUD/README.md

 Now minimize the terminal and make a database on MySQL named django_crud

-Once you have created the database, open the file named .env.example and do as per mentioned inside this file
+Once you have created the database, open this project folder inside a code editor (if you don't have a code editor install one).
+Then open the file named .env.example and do as per mentioned  on that file

 After creating the .env file, head back to the terminal and make migrations